-At age eight, he started primary education at Jada primary school, where he graduated in 1960.
-He then went ahead to attend Adamawa Provincial Secondary School.
+At age eight, he started primary education at Jada Primary School, where he graduated in 1960.
+He then attended Adamawa Provincial Secondary School.
 He left in 1965 after passing grade three in the West African Senior School Certificate examination.

-In post-secondary school, Atiku Abubakar studied for a short while at the Nigeria Police College, Kaduna, from where he moved on to the school of hygiene, Kano, in 1966.
+In post-secondary school, Atiku Abubakar studied briefly at the Nigeria Police College, Kaduna, from where he moved on to the School of Hygiene, Kano, in 1966.

-In 1967, he graduated with a diploma from the school as interim student union president, then went ahead to enroll for a law diploma at Ahmadu Bello University’s Institute of Administration as a scholarship student, where he graduated in 1969.
+In 1967, he graduated with a diploma from the school as interim student union president, then enrolled for a law diploma as a scholarship student at Ahmadu Bello University’s Institute of Administration, where he graduated in 1969.

-In 2021, he successfully completed and passed his Master’s degree in international relations at Anglia Ruskin University, Cambridge, United Kingdom.
+In 2021, he completed and passed his Master’s in international relations at Anglia Ruskin University, Cambridge, United Kingdom.

 Atiku Abubakar’s Business Ventures

-Before going into politics, Alhaji Atiku Abubakar held various work positions and started a few business ventures.
-He worked with the Nigeria Customs Service, where he rose to the position of Deputy Director, which was the highest position attainable for almost twenty years.
+Before going into politics, Alhaji Atiku Abubakar held various work positions and started several business ventures.
+He worked with the Nigeria Customs Service, where he rose to Deputy Director, the highest position attainable for almost twenty years.

 In 1974, he took a loan of $31,000 to start a real estate business in Yola.
-In 1981, he started a maize and cotton farm on 25,000 hectares of land near Yola.
+1981, he began a maise and cotton farm on 25,000 hectares of land near Yola.
 He also owns a transportation business.

 Atiku Abubakar’s Vice Presidential Journey